mcbuddy/testivai-visual-regression/memory-bank/README.md

-# TestiVAI Visual Regression Memory Bank
+# testivAI Visual Regression Memory Bank

-This directory contains the memory bank for the TestiVAI Visual Regression project.
+This directory contains the memory bank for the testivAI Visual Regression project.
 It serves as the central knowledge repository for the project, documenting requirements, architecture, technical decisions, and progress.

 ## Memory Bank Structure